Destranix/blender_io_points/README.md

 All token are separated by single spaces.
 The first token of each line is the type of the attribute.
 These types orientate on blender types.
 The second token is the name of the attribute.
-For some types (e.g. `VECTOR`) a stride and a element type is needed (third and forth token).
+For some types (e.g. `VECTOR`) a stride and a element type are needed (third and forth token).

-After that a space separated list of values is supplied, that will be parsed based on the provieded attribute parameters.
+After the last token a space separated list of values is supplied, which will be parsed based on the provieded attribute parameters.

 Currently supported types are:
 ```